 The Urogynaecology dapartment offers a multidisciplinary approach to assessment and treatment of women with Pelvic Floor Dysfunction.

-Our team includes two consultant urogynaecologists – Dr Barry O’Reilly (head of department), and Dr Suzanne O’Sullivan; Elaine Dilloughery (clinical nurse manager, investigations) and Eleanor O’Connell (Continence care nurse specialist).
+Our team includes two consultant urogynaecologists – Dr Barry O’Reilly (head of department), and Dr Suzanne O’Sullivan; Elaine Dilloughery (clinical nurse manager, investigations).
 We liase closely with our colleagues in physiotherapy, colorectal and urological surgery.
 Our department provides assessment and management of Female Pelvic Floor Dysfunction.
 This includes Lower Urinary Tract Symptoms, Pelvic Organ Prolapse, Lower Bowel Dysfunction and Perineal disorders following childbirth.

 What is urodynamics?